 The founding father of Lutheranism, Martin Luther, was unabashedly adoring of Mary but was also quite firm when setting the boundaries for revering her:

-- It is unnecessary, and fundamentally un-Lutheran, therefore, to pray to Mary for that which ought to be prayed to Jesus alone
+- Therefore, it is unnecessary and fundamentally un-Lutheran to pray to Mary for that which ought to be prayed to Jesus alone.

-- Jesus Christ does not bestow God’s graces through Mary (or through any saint for that matter)
+- Jesus Christ does not bestow God’s graces through Mary (or any saint, for that matter).

-- Martin Luther rejected the idea of intercessory prayer to Mary because he believed that to do so would impinge upon Christ’s exclusive role in salvation
+- Martin Luther rejected the idea of intercessory prayer to Mary because he believed doing so would impinge upon Christ’s exclusive role in salvation.

 Concerning the idea of Mary acting as a mediator for the attainment of grace, Lutherans find themselves in the clear minority by believing that while she is certainly worthy of deep reverence and respect, prayer to Mary and seeking grace through her are, in fact, adiaphora – not necessary for salvation.
 (Also see Do Lutherans Believe in Angels?)